anaharri/score-keeper/README.md

 # score-keeper
-A small project to practice my Bootstrap skills
+A small project I made last year, as part of the Web Developer Bootcamp (Udemy), to sharpen my Bootstrap skills.